-Archeology helps us to appreciate and preserve a shared human heritage.
+Archeology is the study of past cultures through material remains.
+Anything that people created or modified is part of the archeological record.
+Archeology can help us to appreciate and preserve a shared human heritage.
 It tells us about the past, helps us understand where we came from, and shows us how people lived, overcame challenges, and developed the societies we have today.

 Salado describes the prehistoric cultural group living in the Tonto Basin between 1250 CE and 1450 CE, but also encompasses a particular group of artifacts, architectural styles, and a belief system exemplified by Salado symbols and images (iconography).

 Around 1300 CE, a small community of Salado people constructed two dwellings in shallow caves overlooking the portion of the Salt River that is now Roosevelt Lake.
-During the next 50 years, the climate favored life in the Basin.
+During the next 50 years, the climate favored life in the basin.

 As hunters, gatherers, and farmers, the Salado took full advantage of the surrounding desert resources.
 They gathered desert plants, cultivated cotton, corn, beans, and squash, hunted small game, and obtained water from an ancient spring that still runs today.
 People of the Salado culture were generally in good physical health.
-Skeletal remains show little evidence of severe, long-term deficiences often found in prehistoric agricultural societies.
+Skeletal remains show little evidence of severe, long-term deficiencies often found in prehistoric agricultural societies.
 The Salado culture created elaborate pottery and wove exquisite textiles.

 Then, between 1350 and 1450, the region became more arid, characterized by a falling water table and a climatic pattern of alternating floods and droughts.
 The changing climate negatively affected agriculture.
 Important plants and animals decreased in numbers.
 Life became more difficult and stressful for the Salado.
 People left their small villages and consolidated into larger communities.